How to connect Confluence to ChatGPT: A 2026 guide

 Expert Verified

-Your team’s most valuable knowledge, things like product specs, project plans, and internal processes, is all tucked away in Confluence.
-You know there's gold in those pages, but actually finding it can feel like a full-time job.
-That's why you're looking into how to connect Confluence to ChatGPT, to get instant, accurate answers without losing half your day to the search bar.
+Your team’s most valuable knowledge, things like product specs, project plans, and internal processes, is all safely stored in Confluence.
+You know there's gold in those pages, and you want to make that information as accessible as possible.
+That's why you're looking into how to connect Confluence to ChatGPT, to get instant, accurate answers and make your knowledge base even more useful for your team.

-While the idea sounds simple enough, making it happen can get complicated fast.
-The options range from super technical setups that need a developer on standby to simple, one-click tools that anyone can use.
+While the idea sounds simple enough, there are several ways to make it happen.
+The options range from powerful technical setups that offer complete customization to simple, one-click tools that anyone can use.

-This guide will walk you through the main ways to connect Confluence to ChatGPT.
-We'll lay out the pros, cons, and headaches of each approach so you can figure out the best path for your team.
+This guide will walk you through the main ways to connect Confluence to ChatGPT in 2026.
+We'll lay out the features and considerations of each approach so you can figure out the best path for your team.

 What does it mean to connect Confluence to ChatGPT?